Sligo GAA: Ladies' football

 Sligo ladies' football team has won one All-Ireland Junior title in 2006, managed at the time by Paddy Henry.

 The team is currently competing in the Intermediate Championship.

 The team won a number of club provincial junior titles, as both St Nathy's and Drumcliffe have won and both have reached the All-Ireland Finals.
 St Nathy's is the strongest club side in the county at present, followed by Geevagh and St Michael's.

 Camogie

 Sligo camogie official Nuala Kavanagh refereed the 1965 All-Ireland Senior Camogie Championship Final.

 Under Camogie's National Development Plan 2010–2015, "Our Game, Our Passion", three new camogie clubs were to be established in Sligo and a county board formed by 2015.

+A camogie board was not established in the county until January 2025.